peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         string str,
         System.IO.Stream stream);

-Writes a string in CBOR format to a data stream.
+Writes a text string in CBOR format to a data stream.
 The string will be encoded using definite-length encoding regardless of its length.

 <b>Parameters:</b>